Dates and Fees

 - Hold current registration to practice medicine in Australia or New Zealand

-- Submit the Application Form by the closing date
+- Submit the Application Form by the closing date (applications are now closed).

 For each attempt at the Primary Examination, a fresh application must be made and the relevant examination fee paid.